 Making Lifestyle changes that last become possible when you break them down into small manageable pieces and attack them one by one!

 Lifestyle Change – Decision or Process?

-So, in short, the question in the title to this blog article was a blatant trap. 😉
+So, in short, the question in the title of this article was a blatant trap. 😉

 Lifestyle change follows a process that allows us to take lots of little decisions.
 It’s both a process and many many decisions! 😁

 Imagine!
 You could be the subject of future ‘glamorous’ discussions between your friends & families You have become that person that ‘threw caution to the wind’ and decided to change everything overnight to live your ideal lifestyle.
 Little will those who tell the story know, that changing everything took a little longer than just overnight. 😎